On the Equivalence of Zero-Sum Games and Conic Programs: Introduction

 \subsection{The importance of the almost equivalence}

-The significance of the almost equivalence can be seen, in the simplest case possible, by the already known connection between the game $G=(\Delta^m,\Delta^n,u$) $\left(u(x,y)=x^{\top}Ay\right)$ and the pair \hyperlink{LPS}{$\{(I),(II)\}$} of linear programs: The calculation of the game value and of a saddle point in mixed strategies reduces to the use of Dantzig's famous simplex method \cite{dantzig1956constructive, dantzig2016linear} or other similar algorithms (e.g., \cite{karmarkar1984new, khachiyan1979}).
-Here, the associated with the game primal-dual pair \hyperlink{primaldual}{$\{(P),(D)\}$} constitutes a very general form of conic linear programming problems, whose subclasses include, among others, those of linear programming problems (LP), semidefinite programming problems (SDP), semi-infinite programming problems (SIP), quadratic programming problems (QP), copositive programming problems (CP), second order cone programming problems (SOCP), continuous linear programming problems (CLP), and general capacity problems (GCAP).
-Therefore, the toilsome task of computing a game value and (approximate) Nash equilibria simply boils down to applying appropriate algorithms (e.g., interior point, gradient descent, simplex, first and second order subgradient-type, discretization methods), a plethora of which are already known for all of the preceding classes of convex programs; see, for instance, \cite{alizadeh2003second,anderson1989capacity, dantzig2016linear, karmarkar1984new, khachiyan1979, lai1992extremal, levinson1966class, nesterov1994interior, shapiro2009semi, weiss2008simplex, wolkowicz2012handbook} and the references within.
+The significance of the almost equivalence can be seen, in the simplest case possible, by the already known connection between the game $G=(\Delta^m,\Delta^n,u$) $\left(\text{with\;}u(x,y)=x^{\top}Ay\right)$ and the pair \hyperlink{LPS}{$\{(P-LP),(D-LP)\}$} of linear programs: The calculation of the game value and of a saddle point in mixed strategies reduces to the use of Dantzig's famous simplex method \cite{dantzig1956constructive, dantzig2016linear} or other suitable algorithms (e.g., \cite{karmarkar1984new}).
+Here, the primal-dual pair \hyperlink{primaldual}{$\{(P),(D)\}$} that is associated with the game constitutes a very general form of conic programs, whose subclasses include, among others, those of linear programming (LP), semidefinite programming (SDP), semi-infinite programming (SIP), quadratic programming (QP), copositive programming (CP), second order cone programming (SOCP), continuous linear programming (CLP), and general capacity (GCAP) problems.
+Therefore, the toilsome task of computing a game value and (approximate) Nash equilibria simply boils down to applying appropriate algorithms, a plethora of which are already known for all of the preceding classes of convex programs; see \cite{alizadeh2003second,anderson1989capacity, dantzig2016linear, karmarkar1984new, lai1992extremal, levinson1966class, nesterov1994interior, nocedal1999numerical, shapiro2009semi, weiss2008simplex, wolkowicz2012handbook} and the references within.
 The applicability of the almost equivalence is, in fact, twofold.
-Besides the practical utility of Theorem 3.3 in the calculation of Nash equilibria, the second main result, Theorem 4.1, equips conic program solvers with a novel method for determining strict feasibility for primal-dual pairs: One simply has to study the value and optimal strategies of their favourite constructed two-player zero-sum game in an appropriately indicated manner.
-By ``construction" of a game here we mean the selection of interior points $\alpha\in\text{int}C^*$ and $\beta\in\text{int}K^*$.
+Besides the practical utility of Theorem \ref{th:3.3} in the computation of Nash equilibria, the second main result, Theorem \ref{th:4.1}, equips conic program solvers with a novel method for determining strict feasibility for primal-dual pairs: One simply has to study the value and optimal strategies of their favourite constructed two-player zero-sum game in an appropriately indicated manner.
+By ``construction" of a game here we mean the selection of interior points $\alpha\in\text{int}C^*$ and $\beta\in\text{int}K^*$ that generate the strategy sets.
+Therefore, the fundamental problem of verifying \textit{Slater's CQ} -- a vital condition for both the existence of a zero-duality gap \cite{anderson1983review, bonnans2013perturbation, nash1987linear, shapiro2001duality} and the fast convergence of interior-point algorithms to approximate stationary points \cite{nesterov1994interior, nocedal1999numerical, wolkowicz2012handbook} of conic optimization problems -- is precisely equivalent to studying the properties of suitably chosen zero-sum games (see Example \ref{ex:4.4} for a simple illustration in the case of SDPs).
+To the best of our knowledge, Theorem \ref{th:4.1} is the first result that directly relates the existence of strictly feasible solutions with characteristics of zero-sum games (here the game value and geometric properties of Nash equilibria) for such a large class of conic programs.